This is the best Oreo Balls recipe if you need a special red, white and blue treat for the Fourth of July.

-It’s challenging, but you can make dairy free Oreo Balls with A LOT of substitutions.
+It’s challenging, but you can make dairy free Oreo cake balls with A LOT of substitutions.
 Here’s how

 Cookies: Regular Oreos and gluten free Oreos are dairy free.

-Cream cheese: Check out my 14 Best Substitutes for Cream Cheese (2021) list for vegan (non-dairy) cream cheese substitutes.
+Cream cheese: Looking for non-dairy substitutes in place of cream cheese?
+Check out my 14 Best Substitutes for Cream Cheese (2021) list for vegan (non-dairy) cream cheese substitutes.